 There is probably no psychology-related career that will not involve reading journal articles and using psychological measures and scales.
 You will learn some statistics in 391, but there is more out there that you should know before you finish undergrad and move on to your next stage, whatever that might be.
 The knowledge in PSYCH 492 is very important to how you will be able to understand and think critically about the literature that will be your bread and butter for years to come.
 Take it from a first-year grad student, it's extremely helpful to know those things and be comfortable with the stats, the basics of measurement, and scale design from now, *especially* if you're planning on applying to graduate school.
 This course will make things so much easier later on, and hey, let's be honest, who here has not dreamt of creating their own scale and getting some *real* student data on it for a change?
 Only in 492!

 From Phoebe Liu, Honour’s Psych Grad & Lab Manager for Clinical Psych Faculty at UW After taking Psych 391:

-I acquired a new found passion for stats, so I did not hesitate to enroll in Psych 492 - and to my pleasant surprise it proved to be even more beneficial than I had anticipated.
+I acquired a new found passion for stats, so I did not hesitate to enrol in Psych 492 - and to my pleasant surprise it proved to be even more beneficial than I had anticipated.
 Psych 492 was completely different from Psych 391 in that, while 391 prepares you for complex data analysis, 492 teaches you how to effectively acquire that data in the first place.